Wesmania/game-life-report/source/index.rst

   justification to kill them once they stop being profitable.
 It is not the newness of the content that is the value added, it is the content itself.

+* Requiring games to have an end-of-life plan will not hurt small games, nor will it discourage innovation.

 Conclusion
 ----------